LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Gateway Endpoints are preferred most of the time over Interface Endpoints as the former is free and the latter costs $
   * Gateway Endpoints are only accessible from within a VPC and are not compatible with on-premises connectivity methods like AWS Direct Connect or VPNs
   * Interface endpoint is preferred if access is required from on-premises (site-to-site VPN or Direct Connect), a different VPC, or a different region
+  * Private network traffic is lower cost that public network traffic (eg: over the internet)

 ### VPC Flow Logs:
   * Capture information about IP traffic going into your interfaces, such as Subnet Flow Logs or ENI Flow Logs